lzcrrr/thunder/README.md

-(Private Version)
+(Public Version)
-Access: For creator and invited testers only.
+Access: For all who are interested in my project.

 All the beta functions are marked with [This is still a beta function.
 It might be buggy. ] All the for-fun functions are marked with [This is a for-fun command. ]